infincia/NetRNG/README.rst

     cp /opt/NetRNG/conf/netrng.conf.sample /etc/netrng.conf

-The NetRNG server requires very little configuration on most systems, but the client configuration requires setting the right server address.
+NetRNG requires very little configuration on most systems.

+The ``listen_address`` must be set correctly on the Server, and ``server_address`` must be set correctly on the client if Zeroconf is disabled.

 Zeroconf
 --------